davidrbourke/KCAD/03. Deployments, Strategy, StatefulSets/README.md

 hostname: mysql-pod
 ```

 However in the above scenario, all Pods would get the same A Name record.
-A Stateful doesn't require you to do this, it automatically creates the DNS A Name records with the unique name for each pod: `<pod-name>-0`, `<pod-name>-1`, etc. That is why you must specify the serviceName in the Stateful: to link the Pods in the Stateful set to the Service Name, so the headless service creates the unqiue DNS entries for each Pod.
+A StatefulSet doesn't require you to do this, it automatically creates the DNS A Name records with the unique name for each pod: `<pod-name>-0`, `<pod-name>-1`, etc. That is why you must specify the serviceName in the StatefulSet: to link the Pods in the StatefulSet set to the Service Name, so the headless service creates the unique DNS entries for each Pod.

 ### Storage in Stateful Sets
 By default with Storage Volumes in a Deployment, all pods would use the same Persistent Volume.
 For Stateful sets, you might want each Pod to have unique storage.
 Each Pod needs its own Persistent Volume Claim.